 How long will it last?

 Hardware is one of the Studio’s pain points.
-The timing of its release forced Microsoft to use Intel Core processors that will soon be outdated, and the company also went with last-gen Nvidia hardware and a hybrid disk drive that can’t touch solid state storage speed.
+The timing of its release forced Microsoft to use Intel Core processors that will soon be outdated, and the company also went with last-gen Nvidia hardware and a hybrid disk drive.

-These may limit the Studio’s appeal over the years.
+These slightly outdated components may limit the Studio’s appeal over the years.
 The hard drive will seem positively ancient in five years, and the graphics solution may quickly fall behind.